MicrosoftDocs/edge-developer/microsoft-edge/dualengine/reference/idualengine20browserobserver.md

 #### OnEnterpriseIDSet

-Raised when a navigation has been completed; provides information about the enterprise id.
+Raised when a navigation has been completed; provides information about the enterprise ID.

 > public HRESULT [OnEnterpriseIDSet](#onenterpriseidset)(BOOL fEnterpriseID)